matthewjmiller/mattmiller/_posts/2013-10-25-genitally-normative.md

 ---
-layout: posts
+layout: post
-title: "The father if four is no longer genitally normative"
+title: "The father of four is no longer genitally normative"
 date: 2013-10-25
 categories: children
 permalink: /genitally-normative/